Food and Nutrition

 Choose a variety of foods from Canada’s food guide:

-Here are some healthy eating tips to get you started:
+Choose Here are some tips to get you started:

-You can meet almost all of your vitamin and mineral needs by following Canada’s food guide.
+You can meet most of your vitamin and mineral needs by following Canada’s food guide.
 See information on recommended vitamin and mineral supplements below.

 It’s recommended that all people who could become pregnant take a multivitamin with 0.4 mg (400 mcg) of folic acid every day.